bunsanweb/bunsanweb/readme.md

 ### hashnet

-The `hashnet` is a system designed for building the foundation network that the "events" for asynchronous programs can be decentralizedly published and consumed by everyone on the Internet.
+The `hashnet` is a system designed for building the foundation network where "events" for asynchronous programs can be published in a decentralized manner and be consumed by everyone on the Internet.

-The events on hashnet are different from ones of traditional event systems.
+The events on hashnet are different from those of traditional event systems.
 They are universal persistent data with no subscription to specific publishers or channels.

-These events contains the `contexts` that represents the means of their contents.
+These events contains `contexts` that represents the means of their contents.
-For programs, the `contexts` provides the structure of its contents.
+For programs, `contexts` provides the structure of its contents.
-Publishers can `PUT` events with some `contexts` to the `hashnet`.
+Publishers can `PUT` events with some `contexts` onto the `hashnet`.
-Consumers can asynchronously `GET` the events from the `hashnet` filtered with required `contexts` for their usage.
+Consumers can asynchronously `GET` events from the `hashnet` filtered with required `contexts` for their usage.

-Each event publisher on the Internet has asymmetric key pairs and their identities are based on the public key.
+Each event publisher on the Internet has asymmetric key pairs and their identities are based on public keys.
 All events are `PUT` with sign by the keys, then events verified its sign with publisher key are valid on anywhere for processing.

 On the `hashnet`,
-everyone has the range of the valid events as its center is themselves.
+everyone has the range of the valid events as itself as the center.
-A decentralized network is formed with merging the valid ranges each other.
+A decentralized network is formed by merging the valid ranges with each other.
 The network peer itself is also an application system built on the events of the `hashnet`.

-This repository contains prototype implementation of a `hashnet` peer structure, simulation codes for events on inter-peer network and their result stats.
+This repository contains a prototype implementation of a `hashnet` peer structure, simulation codes for events on inter-peer network and their result states.
 The peer implementation spawns a REPL UI with core objects for calling methods to executing the peer functionalities.
 It also contains "bookmark-sharing" event example and